Dotneteer/spectrum-dotnet-engine/book/z80/z80-implementation.md

 3. We process the output (screen, sound, whatever else) the machine has generated in this single frame.
 4. From the duration of the real-time machine frame, we subtract the time elapsed from the beginning of step 1 and let the emulator process sleep for the calculated time.
 Then we go back to step 1.

 In the case of the ZX Spectrum 48, there is a natural choice of machine frame, the screen rendering frame.
-It always takes exactly 69,888 T-states (~19.97 milliseconds).
+It always takes exactly 69,888 T-states (ca. 19.97 milliseconds).
 At the end of the machine frame, we have a screen to display.
-We can generate ~50 frames per second with this approach, just as the real hardware does.
+We can generate 50.08 frames per second with this approach, just as the real hardware does.

 The implementation of the Z80 CPU supports the machine frame infrastructure with the `Frames`, `CurrentFrameTact`, and `FrameCompleted` state variables.

+> *Note*:  A machine emulator must calculate the `TactsInFrame` value of the corresponding machine when creating the machine instance and invoke the `SetTactsInFrame` method to set this value.

 ## Timing